LSD: Interview With a 1960s Acid Guide—Part 3

 AG: She was sleeping in our bed when I got back to Berkeley.

 BK: Tell me more about the commune?
 Was it a crash pad?

 AG: There was usually about twelve of us with several people in each room.
 We all loved each other.
 When we had parties, the next morning, you never knew who’d be crashed on the floor.
 And then there were visiting friends.
 There’d occasionally be a visiting guru—usually with bad karma and dealing false ideas.
-I was an acid guru, so I knew better.
-But then, we always had food, even had a cook for a while.
-So we’d feed anyone and listen to their story.
+I was an acid specialist, so I knew better.
+If you're really a guru, you don't brag about it.
+Kind of like practitioners of meditation.
+Ya don't call yourself a Zen master.

 AG: No one knew about my stash or my connections, not even Crystal.
 I was just an acid guide as far as she knew.
 And I’d usually come home sober.
 Ha-ha-ha!
 Sober back then was just being stoned on marijuana or hash.